 Relics from the 1997 NYC Marathon I had no memory of saving.
 The “Job, Dim” was short for “Please yell, Good job, Dimity!”
 (My friend, who I nicknamed Spaz, had “Job, Spaz” on her shirt…so that was even harder to decode.)
 The brilliance continued when I pinned that beauty to my back…because people always cheer for you after you passed them.
 I’m so glad I saved my medal—no idea I did that—and Sarah would be thrilled I saved the New York Times special section from the day.
 I’m pretty glad I have it too.

-So back during my recent staycation, I found my race report from the 1997 New York City Marathon (the first one ever to hit the Internets back then?
+I recently found my race report from the 1997 New York City Marathon (the first one ever to hit the Internets back then?
 Maybe I should’ve trademarked it…).
-I emailed it to about 15 pals, including Sarah, and thought I’d share the gem with you on Marathon Morning in NYC; this very special race was where I found my running legs—and identity.
+I emailed it to about 15 pals, including Sarah, and thought I’d share the gem with you during November, a month packed full of races; this very special race was where I found my running legs—and identity.

 Two words: wet and AWESOME!